T-Mobile today rolled out its next #uncarrier move during a big event held at the CES trade show in Las Vegas.

 The new "Taxes & Fees Included" plans are rolling out on January 22nd - and current customers will need to manually opt in to the changes, though for most who are already on T-Mobile One there seems to be little downside to doing so.

-You can pre-register to switch to the new plan here.
+You can switch to the new plan here.

 T-Mobile One: Not So Simple